Afghanistan–Turkey relations: Afghan Embassy

-The current Afghan ambassador to Turkey is H.E.
-Salahuddin Rabbani.
+The current Afghan ambassador to Turkey is Saniullah Farahmand since June 2025.

 In March 2021, Turkey said that very high-level discussions will take place in April 2021 in Istanbul about the issue of peace with Afghanistan, noting that Turkey will appoint a special envoy for Afghanistan.
-In February 2023, Turkey, now officially known as Turkiye, agreed to reduce diplomatic mission in Afghanistan amid reports of ISIL managing to infiltrate Kabul's Green Zone, where the Turkish embassy in Afghanistan is located, with explosive laden vehicles.
+In February 2023, Turkey, now officially known as Türkiye, agreed to reduce diplomatic mission in Afghanistan amid reports of ISIL managing to infiltrate Kabul's Green Zone, where the Turkish embassy in Afghanistan is located, with explosive-laden vehicles.